adrianhajdin/project_3D_developer_portfolio/README.md

 ![3D Portfolio](https://i.ibb.co/9ykhLtM/Thumbnail.png)

 ## Introduction
-The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Learn how to build your own ThreeJS 3D Developer Portfolio today!
+The existence of React Native makes React one of the most valuable skills to have.
+Learn how to transform 75% of your knowledge from making websites into building mobile applications today!

 In this course, you'll learn the following:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model